-2.5 FRACTURE PRESSURE
+2.5 Fracture pressure

 The fracture pressure of the confining and injection zones must be determined or calculated per 40 CFR 146.87(d)(1).
 This information is used (along with pore pressures in the injection zone) to determine appropriate injection pressures for the wells.
-CapturePoint Solutions, LLC will utilize density logs run in each well to determine the vertical stress (S_v).
+CapturePoint Solutions, LLC will utilize density logs run in each well to determine the vertical stress (Sv).
 This will be in conjunction with the fracture finder logs (image logs) that will identify any borehole breakouts or fractures.

-Reservoir pressure and fracture pressure will also be determined from log and core analysis.
+Reservoir pressure and fracture pressure will also be determined from step-rate injection test(s) and core analysis.
 This information will be used to verify injection rates and pressures with respect to the determined fracture pressure of the injection zone(s).
-Using a pressure gradient of 0.75 psi/ft and a depth of 3,400 feet, the calculated fracture pressure at the top of the Arbuckle is ~2,550 psi.
+Using a pressure gradient of 0.75 psi/ft and a depth of 4,645 feet, the calculated fracture pressure for the Sparta (uppermost injection zone) is 3,495 psi.
+Calculation of the estimated fracture gradient and pressure is noted in Section 2.5.4.2 in Site Characterization.